snyk-playground/cx-tools/project-collections/README.md

 # Collections
 ## Build Collection
 A script that creates a collection and/or adds tagged projects to it.
+The collection is created if it does not exist.
+If the collection exists already, the script continues to add projects with the specified tag to it.
+If the projects exist within the collection, the script continues to add the next project to the collection.

 ## Use Case
 Collections allow snyk projects within a given organisation to be viewed through a single pane of glass.
 Projects may